 During the dog days of summer, there’s nothing quite like a day at the pool.
 Donning your swimsuit and doing a cannonball into a pool full of cool water is one of the best ways to cool off.
-As you sink down to the bottom, the water surrounds you and refreshes you like no shower ever could!
+As you sink down to the bottom, the water surrounds you.
+It refreshes you like no shower ever could!

-If you spend a lot of time at the pool during the summer?
+Do you spend a lot of time at the pool during the summer?
 If so, you might notice that your skin gets very dry after a few hours in the pool.
 If you’re there long, your eyes might also become red and irritated.
 Why does that happen?
 It’s because the pool probably has chemicals in it that keep the water fresh and bacteria-free.

-Chlorine is used commercially to make many different products.
-Because of its bleaching and disinfectant properties, chlorine is an important part of many cleaning products.
+Chlorine is an ingredient in many products.
+Because of its bleaching and disinfectant abilities, it’s used in many cleaning supplies.
 This is why chlorine is used in swimming pools.
-In pool water, chlorine kills bacteria and keeps the water clean and sanitary.
+In pool water, chlorine kills bacteria and keeps the water clean.

 Swedish chemist Carl Wilhelm Scheele is given credit for discovering chlorine.
-He didn’t realize it was an element at the time (he thought it was a combination of elements), but he nonetheless created pure chlorine gas when he mixed hydrochloric acid and the mineral pyrolusite.
+He didn’t realize it was an element at the time.
+Instead, he thought it was a combination of elements.
+Nonetheless, Scheele made pure chlorine gas by mixing hydrochloric acid and the mineral pyrolusite.

-Today, chlorine compounds, often in the form of hypochlorous acid, are used to purify drinking water.
-These compounds are added in water treatment plants to make drinking water safe for the public to drink.
+Today, chlorine compounds are used to purify drinking water.
+These compounds are added in water treatment plants.
+They make water safe for the public to drink.
 Between salt and water, most people consume chlorine every day.